JZMegaRayquaza/Scrabble/README.md

   - **Placed Tiles**: These will be outlined in BLACK.
   - **Active Tile**: This will be outlined in GREEN.

 - **End Turn**: After clicking the End Turn button, the used bonuses will be removed both visually and internally, and the turn will end.
-The game follows the normal Scrabble rules.

 ## Normal Scrabble Rules